-How well was your data stored by companies before the General Data Protection Regulation?
+How well companies are storing your data before the General Data Protection Regulation?

 In the past few months, more so in the past few weeks, we have been receiving letters and emails upon emails from companies about privacy policies changing.
-Most people, if not all are probably thinking what is all this about; most specifically what is GDPR (General Data Protection Regulation).
+Most people, if not all are probably thinking about what is all this about; most specifically what is GDPR (General Data Protection Regulation).

 The Data Protection Act 1998 until the 25th May 2018 was the UK law governing how personal data is processed, stored and protected by organisations, businesses and even the government.

-Controllers with access to this data followed somewhat strict rules known as the ‘data protection principles’ which meant that they had to ensure the information they have access to.
+Controllers with access to this data followed somewhat strict rules known as the ‘data protection principles’ which means that they had to ensure the information they have access to.
 Data Subject Access Requests (DSAR) is one of the data subject rights conferred under the General Data Protection Regulation (GDPR).

 - Used fairly and lawfully